 Can you believe that in all the time Serendipity and Rode Trip have been together, we’ve never sailed on the others boats?
-Sure, there have been plenty times spent hanging out on one or the others, making dinners, playing games, or just enjoying a bottle (or two) of wine, but never had we all been together on one boat while it was in motion.
+Sure, there have been plenty times spent hanging out on one or the others, making dinners, playing games like 벳무브, or just enjoying a bottle (or two) of wine, but never had we all been together on one boat while it was in motion.
 And probably for good reason too, if you’re traveling together you can’t very well leave one boat behind.
 But it also means that we’ve forgotten the meaning of a ‘pleasure cruise’.
 Any bit of traveling we did on our boats was because it had to be done, not just because we felt like going out for day to enjoy the water.
 So today, we decided to change that.
 With Brian and Stephanie ready to leave Cayman as soon as the next weather window pops up that will carry them North and then East around Cuba, they needed to top off Rode Trip’s fuel and water tanks.
 There don’t seem to be any marinas in the West Bay where we’re anchored, only in the North Sound, about 12 miles away.
 Another thing that happens to be in the North Sound is Stingray City.
-It’s a series of shallow sandbars just inside a reef where fisherman used to clean their catches and throw their scraps in the water, causing the stingrays to come feed on them.
+It’s a series of shallow sandbars just inside a reef where fisherman used to clean their catches and throw their scraps in the water, causing the stingrays to come feed on them, according to an article on D2items.
 Soon it became a tourist attraction, and now plenty of charter boats visit there every day, bringing herds of cruise line passengers to watch, feed, and play with the stingrays.

 Getting to Rode Trip bright and early in the morning at 7:30 am, we figured the trip up would take 3 hours, we’d play with the stingrays, fuel up the boat, have a little lunch, and be back to our mooring before dinner.
 Matt and I tied our dinghy to the mooring ball so the spot would be saved for when we got back, and we were off.
 Matt worked with Brian to raise the main sail, and then with Stephanie to raise the headsail.
 I took it as a vacation and sat on the coachroof, watching us now ‘racing’ the pirate ship that’s moored by us and also decided to head in our general direction at the same time.
 Brian made some coffee to perk us up and help us get over the dreary, overcast morning that was on top of us.
 Tropical storm Andrea, what we had been keeping our eyes on a few days earlier, wasn’t coming close enough to us anymore for us to be worried, but she was forecast to bring lots of rain our way.
 While we were sipping on coffee, Stephanie showed me these baby crabs she said they’d been finding all over their boat, mostly likely climbing up from the mooring lines.
 At first I expected hard shelled crabs in miniature form, but these looked like they had just hatched that morning, big buggy eyes, but still cute nonetheless.
 I tried to keep one as my pet until he started to run away and I accidentally squished him while trying to get him back.
 No one ever give me kids.